???

 The name, Rockville, was selected at a meeting in Grafton on December 13, 1860 held in Grafton.
 This name was appropriate because of the large number of boulders that had come off the hills behind the townsite.

-Rockville was actually settled in 1862 when Mr. Huber built a home there and became as a first settler.
+Rockville was actually settled in 1862 when Mr. Huber built a home and became the first settler there.

 Population